pospispa/external-storage/openstack-sharedfilesystems/DESIGN.md

   annotations:
     "volume.beta.kubernetes.io/storage-class": "manilaNFSshare"
 spec:
+  accessModes:
+    - ReadWriteOnce
   resources:
     requests:
       storage: 2G
 ```
 Mandatory parameter(s):
 - `storage` and the requested storage size must be whole integer number in GBs.

+Ignored parameter(s):
+- `accessModes` are ignored.
+A PV created on a PVC demand will contain all access modes supported by the corresponding filesystem specified in the corresponding Storage Class (note: currently, only NFS is supported that's why all ReadWriteOnce, ReadOnlyMany and ReadWriteMany access modes are filled into the PV).

 [Create request](http://developer.openstack.org/api-ref/shared-file-systems/?expanded=create-share-detail#create-share) optional parameters that won't be supported in PVC:
 - `name`